 I would like to start by welcoming four new members to the Editorial Board.
 I am confident that the continuing vibrancy of the journal is assured by these new appointments.
 Judge Belinda Cheney was recently appointed as a District Tribunal Judge in SSCS having previously held judicial office as a fee-paid judge in the Mental Health Tribunal and as an Assistant Coroner.
 Belinda is qualified as a solicitor and barrister in New Zealand and has worked in private practice in London.
 Judge Rozanna Head-Rapson sits as a fee-paid judge in the Social Entitlement Chamber, in the Immigration & Asylum Chamber and in Special Educational Needs & Disability.
 She is also a fee-paid judge in the Court of Protection.
 Rozanna is a solicitor with experience in publishing and within academia and set up her own niche practice.
-Judge Christopher McNall left a

-'I would like to start by welcoming four new members to the Editorial Board.
-I am confident that the continuing vibrancy of the journal is assured by these new appointments.' career as an academic in Poland and the UK and qualified as a barrister.
+Judge Christopher McNall left a career as an academic in Poland and the UK and qualified as a barrister.
 He was appointed as a Deputy District Judge and now also holds judicial appointment as a fee paid judge in the Tax Chamber.
 He also sits as a Judge of the devolved Tribunals in Wales and has an interest in the relationship between the Civil Courts and the Tribunals system.
 When Professor Martin Partington was a Professor of Law at the University of Bristol he organised a major conference on Administrative Law and was appointed to the Leggatt Review of Tribunals whose recommendations led directly to the creation of the Tribunals